delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Data_Ingestion.md

 },
 ```

-!!! note
+!!! info
     As will be explained later, this schema will be used to generate Python code.
-Due to a
-    limitation in this code generation, all names in the Python code will use
+All names in the Python code will use
-    `lower_case_with_underscores`.
-To reduce confusion, we strongly suggest that you use schema names like `mount_location` instead of `mountLocation`.
-This will ensure that the names in the generated Python code exactly match the names in your schemas.
+    `lower_case_with_underscores` as per Python variable naming conventions for any schema variables in `camelCase`.

 With this schema, the user will be required to provide the source username, the source's IP address, the staging mount location as part of the linking process.